ashmckenzie/go-sshoney/README.md

 1. You are not locked out of a remote server by default
 2. The SSHoney service is not running as root

-Proceed to the [Running live](#running_live) section for the best way to run this on a real server.
+Proceed to the [Running live](#running-live) section for the best way to run this on a real server.

 Running live
 ------------

 SSHoney listens on port 2222 by default.
-This can be changed by prefixing the `./sshoney` command with `PORT=<PORT>`:
+This can be changed by prefixing the `sshoney` command with `PORT=<PORT>`:

 e.g.